Alexis Heraclides

-Alexis Heraclides (born 1952 in Alexandria, Egypt) is a Greek political scientist and public intellectual, currently Professor Emeritus of International Relations at the Panteion University of Social and Political Sciences.
+Alexis Heraclides (born 1952 in Alexandria, Egypt) is a Greek political scientist and public intellectual, professor emeritus of international relations at the Panteion University of Social and Political Sciences.
 He is the son of ambassador Dimitris Heraclides and dentist Zina Ficardou.
-He taught at Panteion University from 1993 onwards, from 2004 until 2019 as Professor of International Relations and conflict resolution.
+He taught at Panteion University from 1993 onward, from 2004 until 2019 as professor of international relations and conflict resolution.

-He has served as counselor on minorities and human rights in the Greek Foreign Ministry (1983-1997) and was also appointed as Greek Alternate Expert of the UN Sub-Commission on Prevention of Discrimination and Protection of Minorities in the UN Commission on Human Rights (1990-1992).
+He has been counselor on minorities and human rights in the Greek Foreign Ministry (1983-1997) and was also appointed as Greek Alternate Expert of the UN Sub-Commission on Prevention of Discrimination and Protection of Minorities in the United Nations Commission on Human Rights (1990-1992).

 Biography

-Heraclides studied political science and International Relations at the Panteion School of Political Sciences, as it was then called, at the University of London (M.Sc. at University College, under John W. Burton) and at the University of Kent (Ph.D. under A.J.R.
+Heraclides studied political science and International Relations at the Panteion School of Political Sciences, as it was then called, at the University of London (M.Sc. at University College, under John W. Burton) and at the University of Kent (PhD under A.J.R.
 Groom).
-His main publications cover intervention in secessionist conflicts, secession and self-determination, ethnicity and nationalism, the Commission on Security and Cooperation in Europe, perceptions in foreign policy and specific conflicts mainly from a conflict resolution perspective, such as Kosovo, Southern Sudan, the Kurdish question, the Israeli–Palestinian conflict, the Cyprus problem and the Greek–Turkish conflict.
+His publications cover intervention in secessionist conflicts, secession and self-determination, ethnicity and nationalism, the Commission on Security and Cooperation in Europe, perceptions in foreign policy and specific conflicts mainly from a conflict resolution perspective, such as Kosovo, Southern Sudan, the Kurdish question, the Israeli–Palestinian conflict, the Cyprus problem and the Greek–Turkish conflict.
 His more recent publications are on humanitarian intervention in the nineteenth century, just war theory, the Macedonian question, human rights and the problem of cultural relativism, liberal Islam and human rights, and the history of Greek–Albanian relations.

 Political activity

-He has written hundreds of articles in Greek dailies and magazines (many of which have been republished in Greek Cypriot and Turkish newspapers) on minority issues, the resolution of the Cyprus problem (via a loose consociational bicommunal federation), the amelioration of Greek-Turkish relations and the comprehensive settlement of the pending Aegean dispute, the settlement of the vexing “Macedonian Question” between Athens and Skopje, and on Greek and Greek-Cypriot nationalism.
+Heraclides has written hundreds of articles in Greek dailies and magazines (many of which have been republished in Greek Cypriot and Turkish newspapers) on minority issues, the resolution of the Cyprus problem (via a loose consociational bicommunal federation), the amelioration of Greek-Turkish relations and the comprehensive settlement of the pending Aegean dispute, the settlement of the vexing "Macedonian Question" between Athens and Skopje, and on Greek and Greek-Cypriot nationalism.
 On these issues he has also participated within various NGOs in Greece and Cyprus ("The Front for Reason Against Nationalism", "Centre of Minority Groups", "Cyprus Academic Dialogue" and others).

 In 1997 he was awarded the Abdi Ipekçi Peace and Friendship Prize for his newspaper articles on the resolution of the Greek-Turkish conflict.
-His repeated criticism of nationalism in Greece and in the Republic of Cyprus has earned him the opprobrium of key nationalist figures in both countries, and he has been repeatedly attacked in the conservative Greek and Cypriot press and by ultra-nationalist political parties (inter alia in the Greek Parliament) and organizations in Greece and Cyprus from mid-1990s until today (see e.g.Greek Helsinki Monitor, press release, 2 May 2009.
-See e.g. the attack in To Proto Thema (Greek Sunday newspaper) 29 March 2009, 5 April 2009, 12 April 2009, and Eleftherotypia (Greek newspaper) 25 April 2009.
-The attacks are also referred in Radikal (Turkish newspaper) 30 March 2009 and 28 June 2009).
+His repeated criticism of nationalism in Greece and in the Republic of Cyprus has earned him the opprobrium of key nationalist figures in both countries, and he has been repeatedly attacked in the conservative Greek and Cypriot press and by ultra-nationalist political parties (inter alia in the Greek Parliament) and organizations in Greece and Cyprus from mid-1990s until today (e.g. Greek Helsinki Monitor, press release, 2 May 2009, To Proto Thema (Greek Sunday newspaper) 29 March 2009, 5 April 2009, 12 April 2009, and Eleftherotypia (Greek newspaper) 25 April 2009.
+The attacks are also referred to in Radikal (Turkish newspaper) 30 March 2009 and 28 June 2009).